11 Things Cold Feet and Toes Can Reveal About Your Health

 4 – Vascular disease

 Your vascular system includes your veins, capillaries, and arteries, which circulate blood throughout your body.
-When you have vascular disease, it affects your circulatory system causing blockages and restricting so your blood flow to all parts of your body.
+When you have vascular disease, it affects your circulatory system, causing blockages and restricting your blood flow to all body parts.
 You’re more prone to vascular disease if you have any of these risk factors:

 5 – Hypothyroidism